UD-CISC374/educational-game-design-document-team-9-kalloyan-s-adam-j/egdd.md

 - If the player drives through the correct answer, the number will highlight green.
 - If the player drives through the wrong answer, the number will highlight red.
-*Describe what longer-term feedback you detect and give that guides the player in their learning and lets them know how they are doing in regards to the learning objectives.*
 - The score will act as a long term indicator of the player’s improvement.
 As the player gets better with the arithmetic, their score will progressively increase.

 # Story and Gameplay